One Exceptional Dance Weekend Where Two Cultures Meet

 Please contact our volunteer coordinator, Mary Wesley, with any questions: email@example.com

-You may sign up to volunteer at Ooh La La when registration opens on Feb.
-14, 2017.
+You may sign up to volunteer at Ooh La La when you register.
 Thank you!

 Learn more about volunteering.
 Please contact our volunteer coordinator, Mary Wesley, with any questions: firstname.lastname@example.org